Integrated Science Major

 - A strong emphasis on content and the opportunity to double major – most science education majors also complete a second major in science content.

 - Preparation to teach all types of learners in your classroom.
-Additional opportunities are available to get an even more in-depth understanding--including a TELLs Teaching English Language Learners certificate and a minor in Special Education.
+Additional opportunities are available to get an even more in-depth understanding--including a Teaching English to Speakers of Other Languages (TESOL) Undergraduate Endorsement and a minor in Special Education.

 - Technology integration not only enhances our students' learning experiences on campus, but also provides opportunities to implement strategies in the field classrooms.
 TeachLive, etutoring, and Project Backpack are some of the innovative technology tools our students use.